ilkkamtk/hybridisovellukset/Week6/images_tags.md

 2. Run `npm run start` to start the application in production mode.
 Open your browser and go to `http://localhost:3000` to see the application running in production mode.

-3. Deploy the application to Render.com or Vercel.
+3. Optional: Deploy the application to Render.com or Vercel.
+Both platforms have free tiers that are suitable for small projects.
+You can follow the instructions on their websites to deploy your Next.js application.
+The catch is however, you need to switch database from local MariaDB to e.g. Turso or similar cloud database service.
+Turso has a free tier that allows you to create a database and connect it to your application.
+You can follow the instructions on their website to set up the database and connect it to your application.

 ### Extra assignment, Infinite Scroll